mr-palindrome/RJITGeeks/README.md

 # RJITGeeks
 Complete website for RJIT Geeks

-RJIT Geeks, a Codechef Campus Chapter, has been established to create a coding environment and awareness in the campus to help the students gain insight into the technical world necessary for their career.
-To support this initiative, it has collaborated with Abhigyan Abhikaushalam Student's Forum (AASF), IIITM Gwalior to conduct workshops, plenary sessions etc. bringing their resources and insight into the campus.
+RJIT Geeks, a Codechef Campus Chapter, was founded to foster a coding atmosphere and raise awareness on campus, allowing students to acquire valuable insight into the technical world.
+It has cooperated with Abhigyan Abhikaushalam Student's Forum (AASF), IIITM Gwalior, to offer seminars, plenary sessions, and other events to support this endeavor, bringing their resources and insight to the campus.